amethon/www/_reflections/journal2.md

 Dear Journal,

-Today I received a letter from a group of esteemed scientists and adventurers inviting me to join them on a voyage of discovery to the abyssopelagia, the mysterious region of the ocean beyond 1000 fathoms depth.
+Today I received a letter from a group of esteemed scientists and adventurers inviting me to join them on a voyage of discovery to Abyssopelagia, the mysterious region of the ocean beyond 1000 fathoms depth.
 As a devotee of the wonders of the deep and a long-time dreamer of oceanic exploration, I accepted their invitation with alacrity.

 I have spent the day acquainting myself with the necessary equipment and supplies for the journey, which is scheduled to depart in the coming weeks.
-I have also researched the abyssopelagia and its inhabitants, and the more I learn, the more enthralled I become with the prospect of exploring this strange and exotic realm.
+I have also researched Abyssopelagia and its inhabitants, and the more I learn, the more enthralled I become with the prospect of exploring this strange and exotic realm.

 I am confident that this journey will be a defining moment in my life and that it will broaden my understanding of the world and the boundless potential of the human spirit.
 I shall keep a meticulous record of my experiences in these pages, in the hope that they may inspire and educate future generations.